This article is part of a larger series on POS Systems.

 - 14-day free trial on add-ons

-Payment Processing: Loyverse works with multiple payment processors and merchant accounts (including Zettle).
+Payment processing: Loyverse works with multiple payment processors and merchant accounts, including Zettle.
 As such, you can shop around for the best rates.
 If you get interchange-plus pricing, it may be cheaper than Square.

 Hardware: You’ll get a card reader from your payment provider.
-Square, eHopper, and Zettle either give or sell you one.
+Square, Toast, and Zettle either give or sell you one.
 Loyverse, in the meantime, sells its POS systems for $439 and up, which is more expensive than Square or Zettle.
 The terminals are Android-only.
 You need a tablet for iOS.

 - CRM and loyalty: Loyverse takes the lead for its customer management and loyalty features, with Zettle a close second.
 Loyverse not only lets you store customer information and create a points-based program, but it also lets you create loyalty cards and track purchase history.
 This is part of the free system.

 - Multiple integrated payment processing: Unlike Square or Helcim, Loyverse does not tie you to its payment processor.
 Instead, it offers a number of payment integrations from Worldpay, SumUp and PayPal Zettle.
 As with integrated payments, you also get top-of-the-line payment security and automatic end-of-day payment reconciliation features.

 - Mobile: Loyverse has 4.6 out of 5 stars on the Apple App Store with around 250 reviews and 4.5 out of 5 stars on Google Play with nearly 11,000 reviews.
 Users say it’s a great app with great customer support.

 When to Upgrade Loyverse